-Intended outcome Success criteria A. Disadvantaged pupils develop fluency in Early Reading.
-The difference between the attainment of disadvantaged pupils meeting the Phonics Screening Check compared to non-disadvantaged pupils is diminishing over time.
-B. Pupils attaining at the lowest 20% of each class in reading and writing make good progress.
+Intended outcome Success criteria A. Pupils attaining at the lowest 20% of each class in reading and writing make good progress.
 Pupils attaining the lowest 20% of each class in reading and writing to meet their challenging targets.
-C. Improve oral language skills for disadvantaged pupils in all year groups.
+B. Disadvantaged pupils with EAL achieve in line with peers Pupils in this category reach ARE and Greater Depth C. Improve oral language skills for disadvantaged pupils in all year groups.
 Disadvantaged pupils in all year groups use their improved oral language skills to make good progress across the whole curriculum and meet their academic targets in all subjects.
 D. Improve the vocabulary of disadvantaged pupils so that they have a wider vocabulary that they have heard, can understand and can use.
 Disadvantaged pupils in all year groups use their increased vocabulary to make good progress across the whole curriculum and meet their academic targets in all subjects.
-Disadvantaged pupils at risk of not engaging/achieving successfully in learning (including remote learning) due to emotional or other issues are identified and targeted for additional support.
-Disadvantaged pupils at risk of not engaging/achieving successfully make good progress and meet their academic targets in Reading, Writing and Maths.

-Activity in this academic year 2021-2022
+Activity in this academic year 2022-2023